The Sunday Magazine (radio program)

 The Sunday Magazine is a Canadian news and current affairs radio show, hosted by Piya Chattopadhyay on CBC Radio One.
 The program premiered on September 13, 2020, replacing The Sunday Edition, but retains a similar format of interviews and documentary reports on political, social and cultural topics in the news.

-At the beginning of each month, the show has a recurring game segment called "That's Puzzling" where contestants featuring the host, various CBC personalities, and select viewers who won the chance by completing a word challenge, compete in word games.
+At the first or second broadcast of each month during the show's regular season, the show has a recurring game segment called "That's Puzzling" where contestants featuring the host, various CBC personalities, and select viewers who won the chance by completing a word challenge, compete in word games.
+In July and August, recordings of That's Puzzling games are broadcast as a summer replacement series.

-The program airs from 9 to 11 a.m. on Sunday mornings, and an abbreviated edition is rebroadcast at midnight.
+The program airs on Sunday mornings from 9 to 11 a.m., with the entire show rebroadcast at 10 p.m.